graphile/graphile.github.io/src/pages/postgraphile/production.md

 There's lots of techniques for protecting your server from these kinds of queries; the [Pro Plugin](/postgraphile/plugins) [PRO] helps you implement a few of them.
-One of the most effective techniques is the use of "persisted queries" as a query whitelist; this is what Facebook use in production.
+One of the most effective techniques, if you can use it, is the that of "persisted queries" as a query whitelist.
+This technique will only work if you control all the GraphQL clients that you wish to talk to your GraphQL endpoint and if they use only static queries.
+If you're expecting 3rd parties to query your API then persisted queries will not help you, and this is where the other techniques come in handy.

 The rest of this article relates to Pro Plugin's approach to addressing these issues.